 Table of Contents

 In this article, we will speak about automating mobile app testing.
-You will learn about different types of mobile apps and tests used in mobile app development.
-We will tell you, how to start automating an existing mobile application.
+You will learn about different types of mobile apps testing and tests used in mobile app development.
+We will tell you, how to start automating an existing mobile application testing.
 We will also consider the five most popular mobile automation testing tools.

 Specifics of mobile testing

-Mobile app testing is more challenging than testing web or desktop ones due to the following reasons:
+Mobile app testing on multiple devices is more challenging than testing web or desktop ones due to the following reasons:

 - Wide variety of screen sizes and hardware characteristics of mobile devices